Sikkim Jobs : Sikkim University Recruitment 2025

 Applications are invited for recruitment of various project based positions or jobs in Sikkim University.

-Sikkim University is inviting applications from eligible candidates for recruitment to the posts or jobs of Research Associate and Junior Research Fellow in the project entitled “From Forests to Farms: Utilizing Sustainable Agroforestry to enhance resilience to climate change impacts and promote biodiversity conservation in the Sikkim-Darjeeling Himalaya.”
+Sikkim University is inviting applications from eligible candidates for recruitment to the posts or jobs of Field Investigator under the research project entitled “Digital India and the Performance of Women-Driven Micro-Enterprises – An Impact Evaluation Study on Sikkim” funded by Indian Council of Social Science Research (ICSSR), New Delhi for a period of 06 six (06) months and extended upto 12 (Eighteen) months (as per ICSSR project guidelines).
 Sikkim University presently located at Gangtok, the capital town of Sikkim operates from several hired buildings located along NH-10.
 The main administrative office of the University is located at Samdur, 6th Mile, Tadong.
 The permanent campus of the University is coming up at Yangang in South Sikkim.
 The nearest airport and railway station are Bagdogra and New Jalpaiguri respectively.
-Its objective is to disseminate and advance knowledge by providing instructional and research facilities in such branches of learning as it may deem fit.
-It also aims to make provisions for integrated courses in humanities, natural and physical sciences, social sciences, forestry and other allied disciplines in the educational programmes of the University.
+Its objectives are to disseminate and advance knowledge by providing instructional and research facilities in such branches of learning as it may deem fit and also to make provisions for integrated courses in humanities, natural and physical sciences, social sciences, forestry and other allied disciplines in the educational programmes of the University.
+It also aims to take appropriate measures for promoting innovations in teaching-learning process, inter-disciplinary studies and research.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!